BlueSheep7/exibillia/exibillia/format.md

 ... (as many choices as needed)
 ```

+Note: You may use ditto marks (") as the send text if the send text is the same as the clickable text.

 ⚠️Important: If you do not put a pause this after a choice, the game will continue running commands!

 ## Pause